kihaller/booklist/README.md

 ## Instructions

 * Start adding a booktitle, an author and an ISBN.
-* When you start typing a title or an author, an autocomplete feature is activated and it suggests you different book titles or author names
+* When you start typing a title or an author, an autocomplete feature is activated and it suggests different book titles or author names to you.
-* Once you select the book/author you want, the rest of the information is pre-filled (title, author, and ISBN)
+* Once you select the book/author you want, the rest of the information is pre-filled (title, author, and ISBN).
 * A book cover will appear automatically once you hit the 'Submit' button.
+It is fetched from an API using the ISBN number.
-* You can delete a book by clicking on the trash icon
+* You can delete a book by clicking on the trash icon.